JuliaDynamics/Agents.jl/docs/src/tutorial.md

 Agents in Agents.jl are instances of user-defined types.
 While the majority of Agents.jl [API](@ref) is based on a functional design, accessing agent properties is done with the simple field-access Julia syntax.
 For example, the (named) property `weight` of an agent can be obtained as `agent.weight`.

-To create agent types, and define what properties they should have, the user needs to use the [`@agent`](@ref) macro, which ensures that agents have the minimum amount of required necessary properties to function within a given space and model by inheriting pre-defined agent types suited for each type of space.
+To create agent types, and define what properties they should have, the user needs to use the [`@agent`](@ref) macro, which ensures that agents have the minimum amount of required necessary properties to function within a given space and model by inheriting pre-defined agent properties suited for each type of space.
 The macro usage may seem intimidating at first, but it is in truth very simple!
 For example,
 ```julia